dhshah1112/CMPE255_Assignment2/README.md

 Anomaly Detection
 Time Series Forecasting - Univariate without Exogenous Variables Time Series Forecasting - Univariate with Exogenous Variables

+Pycaret currently does not support Association Rules Mining so I have used MLxtend library.

 Datasets used for this task:
 Binary Classification: https://www.kaggle.com/datasets/uciml/pima-indians-diabetes-database